 Favorite quote from the author:

-In the chronology of his books, Tim has moved from books you can read fluidly cover-to-cover to more of an encyclopedic style.
+Tim has moved from books you can read fluidly cover-to-cover to more of an encyclopedic style.
 For a book about fitness, that made sense.
 Not everyone wants to be a weightlifter.
 For a book about cooking and acquiring skills, it did alright with addressing various levels of difficulty.

 Update: Tim has published an index, which helps a bit in navigating the book.